State Summary

 Timing

-The state constitution requires that the commission produce plans no later than 150 days from the date that it is formed.
-State statutes require that the commission produce draft plans for public comment no later than 100 days from the date that the commission is formed.
-Candidates must file for congressional and state legislative primary elections by June 7, 2022.
+The state constitution requires that the commission enact plans no later than 150 days from the date that the commission is formed.
+(State statutes require that the commission produce draft plans for public comment no later than 100 days from the date that the commission is formed.)
+For the 2020 cycle, the Hawaii Supreme Court extended the deadline for the commission to produce draft plans and enact final plans, in light of the Census Bureau’s delay in releasing data.
+The deadline for candidates to file for congressional and state legislative primary elections was June 7, 2022.
 [Haw.
 Const. art.
 IV, § 2; Haw.
-Rev. Stat. §§ 12-6(a)25-2]
+Rev. Stat. §§ 12-6(a), 25-2]

 Hawaii law designates “reapportionment years,” and might therefore be construed to prohibit redrawing lines mid-decade.
 [Haw.
 Const. art.
 IV, § 1]